 Pro Tip: I have written a complete article on how to shower with eyelash extensions without damaging them right here!

-Her lashes were falling prematurely due to the abundance of lash mites!
+Sadly, her natural lashes were falling prematurely due to the abundance of lash mites!

-She had less and less natural lashes and we noticed some of her lashes slipping out when we washed them.
 We had to tell her we could no longer put eyelash extensions on her until this cleared up.

 She understood the situation, took a break from lash extensions, and started washing her lashes regularly.

-Client #2: Lash Mites From Poor Hygiene
+Client Example #2: Lash Mites From Poor Hygiene

 If you wanted to know what dirty eyelash extensions look like, you’re in for a treat.
-Dirty lashes are often caked with makeup, oil, and other impurities.
-This can make them appear yellow, brown, or even black.
-In addition, they may be matted and tangled.

 What you see in the picture above is oil buildup that solidified.

-The client tried to remove these chunks by herself and that’s why you can see very messy (twisted) lashes.
 These blocks of sebum are not dangerous but they are the perfect lash mite buffet!

 This client has been coming to Divine Lashes for about a year, and never had this on her lash line before.
-Naturally, her Divine Lashes technician started asking questions.

-The client doesn’t wear make-up and doesn’t use any products for her face.
-So what could it be?
+She said that she doesn’t wear any makeup and doesn’t use products for her face.

 FAQ